bitlw/LearnProjMatrix/README.md

 361.18 \\ 186.65 \\ 1
 \end{pmatrix}
 ```
-Then double click z_negative.html, press F12 to open console, move your mouse to the white line segment, you will see the mouse position is (361, 187).\
+Then double click z_negative.html, press F12 to open console, move your mouse to the white line segment, you will see the mouse position is (361, 187) which is very close to the calculation (361.18, 186.65).\
 <img src='imgs/z_n_point_P.png'>

 ## z_positive.html